tuvus/MergeSortThreads/README.md

 How much time this new algorithm saves compared to n is a complicated question.

-Note: unlike mergesort and MergeSortLessAlloc, MergeSortThreads and MergeSortThreadsDivide uses multiple processors.
+Note: unlike mergesort and MergeSortLessAlloc, MergeSortThreads and MergeSortThreadsDivide use multiple processors.
-Meaning that in addition to the processor speed on the computer, it's time also **varies greatly based on the number of processors** that the computer has.
+This means that in addition to the processor speed on the computer, it's time also **varies greatly based on the number of processors** that the computer has.

 Results with 11 processors (the main thread was not doing any work):